radmen/eth-split/README.md

 # eth-split

-Semi-automatic contract which splits received ETH equally to declared shareholders.
+Semi-automatic contract which splits received ether equally to declared shareholders.

 # foreword

-I was asked to create a contract which would automatically split received ETH from mining pools to declared shareholders.
+I was asked to create a contract which would automatically split received ether from mining pools to declared shareholders.

-Mining pools tend do set low gas limit during ether payout so it turned out that this contract should only receive transfer.
+Mining pools tend do set low gas limit for transactions so it turned out that this contract should only receive transfer.
 Payout to shareholders has to be triggered manually (using `payout()` method).

 # development